 How does the as-yet-unannounced Samsung Continuum stack up against Verizon's pack of Droids, not to mention its Galaxy S brethren?
 That's what we're finding out for the very first time in a set of allegedly leaked charts.
 Performance-wise we're looking at a fairly familiar beast with a 1GHz Hummingbird processor, 384MB of RAM and 512MB of ROM, plus 2GB of on-board flash storage and a preloaded 8GB microSD card.
 Where it gets interesting is that secondary display, which measures 1.8 inches with a 96 x 480 resolution, which will indeed act as a status update, RSS feed and weather report stock ticker that you activate (even when the handset is asleep!) by gripping the bottom of the phone.
 You're also getting a 5 megapixel camera with LED flash and 720p video recording, 802.11 b/g/n WiFi and 3G mobile hotspot for up to five devices, but it's not all peaches and cream -- the whole shebang uses Bing for search, and runs on Android 2.1.
 Here's hoping Samsung intends to provide us a Froyo rollout date when it finally announces this phone.
 Find the full spec sheets at our source links.

-*Verizon is currently in the process of acquiring AOL, Engadget's parent company.
+*Verizon has acquired AOL, Engadget's parent company.
 However, Engadget maintains full editorial control, and Verizon will have to pry it from our cold, dead hands.